StagnantAlloy3/Collegiate-Capstone/dev-docs/Instructions.md

 <li>Launch tomcat and navigate to http://localhost:8080/*nameofthewarfile*</li>
 <small>There may be Auto-Deploy integration with VS Code like IntelliJ has.
 I will update if an easier method is
 available.</small>
-<h3>Troubleshooting</h3>
-<li>A port is already in use: Go to the root tomcat folder and navigate to conf and open the server.xml file.
-Search for
-the occupied port.
-Be aware that if you change the deploy port (8080), you may need to alter code in the project to reflect the port change.</li>
 <hr>

 <h2>NodeJS Installation and Testing</h2>